-Fire Incompatibility ► Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
 Wear full body protective clothing with breathing apparatus.
 Prevent, by any means available, spillage from entering drains or water course.
-Fight fire from a safe distance, with adequate cover.
 Fire/Explosion Hazard Liquid and vapour are highly flammable.
 Severe fire hazard when exposed to heat, flame and/or oxidisers.
 Vapour may travel a considerable distance to source of ignition.
 Heating may cause expansion or decomposition leading to violent rupture of containers.
 Combustion products include: carbon dioxide (CO2) formaldehyde other pyrolysis products typical of burning organic material.
 HAZCHEM •2WE